ppfeufer/bootstrap-video-gallery-for-wordpress/README.md

-# bootstrap-video-gallery-for-wordpress
-Bootstrap Video Gallery For WordPress
+# Bootstrap Video Gallery For WordPress